 Criminal charges can change your life.
 When you learn that a warrant has been issued, receive a summons to appear in court, or are taken into custody it can be intimidating.
 You may not know where to turn, or what will happen in the days and weeks to come.
 But I do.
-I'm Attorney Justin Campbell, and I have been representing criminal defendants in Anacortes, Skagit County, Island County, and all across Northeast Washington since 2009.
+I'm Attorney Justin Campbell, and I have been representing criminal defendants in Anacortes, Skagit County, Island County, and all across Northwest Washington since 2009.
 I understand the local court processes and can help you make the important decisions that could affect your freedom and your livelihood.

 I can defend you against a wide variety of criminal defense charges, including:

 If you have been charged with any of the federal or state level charges that fall under the umbrella "white collar crime" it's not your criminal record on the line.
 These charges can threaten your freedom, your job, and your ability to provide for your family.
 Common white collar crimes include:

 Washington has beautiful wilderness, which residents and tourists love to take advantage of.
 However, sometimes those recreational activities cross the line into federal or state fish and wildlife violations.
 If you are facing charges for poaching, use, or license violations, I can help you make your strongest case.